zikozee/K8s-Resources/README.md

 				==========================================
 					USING SPRING CLOUD KUBERNETES CONFIG TO LOAD CONFIG MAPS
 				==========================================
-remember we added the dependency for k8s to the 06-currency-conversion-microservice-cloud the application/microservice will then by default be looking configmap and secret map based on the name you set
+remember we added the dependency for k8s to the 06-currency-conversion-microservice-cloud pom the application/microservice will then by default be looking configmap and secret map based on the name you set
 															 ====================
 as  the application name e.g currency-conversion